 When you’re in position, lift both your legs up to about 90 degrees angle.
 And once this is done, start by lifting your hips off the floor to get your knees to touch the chest.
 Exhale as you do this.
 Repeat this for about 8 to 10 reps and you’re done!

-Of course once you’re done, please ensure to do your cool down exercises so that you won’t have to suffer throughout the day with cramped up belly.
+Of course, once you’re done, please ensure to do your cool-down exercises so that you won’t have to suffer throughout the day with a cramped up belly.
 You can do a simple snake stretch just by lying down on your belly, with your arms folded to your side and lift yourself upwards, stretching the core muscles that has been worked out.
 Make sure to regulate your breathing from here too.

 Once all these is done, drink lots of water, wash up, and get ready to take on the world!